gwdevhub/GuildWarsPartySearch/README.md

   ]
 }
 ```
-- Bots need to have `X-ApiKey` and `User-Agent` headers set. `X-ApiKey` is used to protect access to the update endpoint, while `User-Agent` identifies the bot
+- Bots need to have `User-Agent` header set and have their IP whitelisted. `User-Agent` identifies the bot.
 - The client/user connects with websocket to `party-search/live-feed`
 - When the client first connects, it receives a json with all the party searches currently in the database (all the snapshots).
 Sample payload:
 ```json